 Offsite dressage competitions are open to riders who can maintain the canter or Intro Level.

-Stadium Jumping is a timed competition where horse and rider must clear a series of jumps in the correct order, without knocking them down.
+Show Jumping is a timed competition where horse and rider must clear a series of jumps in the correct order, without knocking them down.
 Riders are rewarded for meeting the optimum time.
-(Not so fast as to be careless or cut corners, not too slow that would make it difficult to jump safely.)
+(Not too fast OR too slow that would make it difficult to jump safely.)

 Cross Country is a timed competition where horses and riders must clear a series of natural obstacles, such as logs, brush or water.
 Riders are rewarded for meeting the optimum time.
-(Not so fast as to be careless or cut corners, not too slow that would make it difficult to jump safely.)
+(Not too fast OR too slow that would make it difficult to jump safely.)

 Combined Test "CT"